ecsbeats/adam-nsh/app/README.md

 - Satellite Imagery: From Maxar
 - Real-time Camera: From device cameras

+## Security

+This application follows security best practices for API credential management:

+- Server-side secrets: All sensitive API tokens (starting with `sk.`) are kept server-side only
+- Public tokens: Only public tokens (starting with `pk.`) are exposed to the client
+- API proxying: All requests to external APIs that require secret tokens are proxied through our server
+- Environment separation: Different environment variables are used for client vs. server contexts

+### API Keys

+The application uses two types of Mapbox tokens:

+1. `MAPBOX_ACCESS_TOKEN` (secret token) - Used only in server-side API routes
+2. `NEXT_PUBLIC_MAPBOX_PUBLIC_TOKEN` (public token) - Used for client-side map rendering

+Never expose secret tokens in client-side code or commit them to version control.

 ## Project Status

 This project is in active development.